Creamy pumpkin chickpea coconut curry with cashews and broccoli. Yes. This just happened.

 Instructions

-- Heat oil in a large pot over medium heat.
-Sauté onion for two minutes and add ginger and garlic.
+- Heat oil in a large, deep skillet over medium heat.
+Sauté onion for 3 minutes, then add ginger and garlic.
 Sauté for another minute until fragrant and onions are soft and translucent.

 - Add curry paste and pumpkin.
-Combine and cook for another minute.
+Combine and cook for another minute until the pumpkin is coated.

-- Stir in coconut milk and bring to a boil.
-Turn heat down to low and cover.
-Simmer for 15 minutes.
+- Stir in coconut milk and stock and bring to a boil.
+Turn the heat down to low and bring to a simmer.
+Then, cover and simmer until the pumpkin is cooked through, about 15 minutes.

 - Add broccoli and simmer for 5 more minutes, uncovered.